ZoltanNyaradi/Tic-Tac-Toe/README.md

 * #FFE0AADD is the background color behind of all elements.
 * #F9CC9C is the background color of the gameboard and the buttom.
 * #000000 is the color of all texts and lines.
-* #FF0000 is the color of the wins
+* #FF0000 is the color of the wins.
-* #0000FF is the color of the loses
+* #0000FF is the color of the loses.

 ![Color Scheme](documentation/README/color-scheme.png)

 ### Typography

-* Segoe Print was used for all text
+* Segoe Print was used for all text.
-* MV Boli was used to make the background
+* MV Boli was used to make the background.
+* Cursive was used as a generic font.

 ![Font Family](documentation/README/font-family.png)